linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 16 The financial crisis.md

 Here I provide two brief examples of the over-reliance on simplistic models to make billion (or trillion) dollar decisions.
 You may detect a few more instances later in the chapter where models fail to capture the complex of human-driven decision making as I run through the events of 2007 and 2008.

-# Example 16.1 Modelling default rates on securitised loans and bonds
+## Example 16.1 Modelling default rates on securitised loans and bonds

 David Li wrote a paper that was published in the Journal of Fixed Income in 2000.
 This was very influential because it provided a neat model for pricing CDOs.
 These are explained in much more detail later, but for now you need to know that they are a kind of securitised bond (see Chapter 6), with the security being provided by debts owed, usually mortgage debt.
 Thus the holders of mortgage-based CDOs ultimately receive a return from the repayment of monthly mortgage amounts and borrowers redeeming their mortgages.
 I say 'ultimately' because CDOs were often (mostly) constructed from other securitised bonds, which get their income from mortgage payers.

 The right to receive this flow of income needed to be valued, so that the holders, which were generally banks as well as some other financial institutions, could value their assets and estimate profits made over a period.
 The value of debt owed to you depends on the likelihood of the borrowers defaulting.
 David Li provided a formula useful for estimating CDO value without having to establish the likelihood of repayment from each of the thousands of mortgage payers.
 His short cut was to use the market prices of credit default swaps, CDSs (see Chapter 11) and the prices of bonds, that relate to that CDO.
 Now that investment bankers had a quick and easy way of valuing CDOs they could really go to town selling them and holding them on their balance sheets.
-From virtually nothing in 2000 the market grew to issue over  \$550 billion of CDOs per year by 2006, and had more than\$ 4,700 billion outstanding (for comparison, UK annual GDP is around \$2,000 billion and the total balance sheet capital of any nation's banks are far less).
+From virtually nothing in 2000 the market grew to issue over \$550 billion of CDOs per year by 2006, and had more than \$4,700 billion outstanding (for comparison, UK annual GDP is around \$2,000 billion and the total balance sheet capital of any nation's banks are far less).
 The CDS market was also boosted from under \$1,000 billion of outstanding CDSs in 2000 to over 62,000 billion in 2007 (more than the output of goods and services for the entire world for one year).

 It was not just the investment banks that adopted the formula; bond investors took comfort from it when deciding how much to invest, as did commercial banks from around the world who piled into US CDOs to obtain the high yield they were offering.
 Even more worrying, the rating agencies and the financial regulators used the model.